sylvain-kern/tgmsplot-script/readme.md

 `tgmsplot-script` is a script for Origin software to automate data treatment and plot for mass spectrometry and thermogravimetry experiments using Netzsch equipment.

-This file describes how to install and use it.
+This file explains how to install and use it.
 For more details on in-depth use, see the procedure in the following folder:

 ```
 procedure/procedure.pdf